celestiaorg/docs/docs/learn/data-availability-faq.md

 Such an attack can have numerous consequences, from halting a chain to gaining the ability to steal funds.
-The severity of the consequences will depend on the type of blockchain (L1 or L2) and whether data availability is kept on-chain or off-chain.
+The severity of the consequences will depend on the type of blockchain (L1 or L2) and whether data availability is kept onchain or offchain.
 The data availability problem commonly arises around L2 scaling solutions like rollups and validiums.

 ## How do nodes verify data availability in Celestia?